 “I am taking it you no longer wish to work for me,” she said in a hostile tone.

-“No, nothing more to report.”
+“No, nothing more to report, your sister is fine, and I cannot breach her privacy.”
 I was about to turn when I saw her eyes flick to something over my shoulder, and that is when the lights went out.

 If you have ever woken up after being knocked unconscious, let me tell you, I do not recommend it, but it is better than not waking up at all.
 Luckily, I had some experience with it and wisely stayed very still while keeping my eyes closed.
 There were two voices in the room with me.
 The one was Felicity and the other was a man with a heavy New Jersey accent with the warmness of a gravel truck barreling down a mountain road with bad brakes.
 He sounded like the kind of a guy who would cold cock a guy from behind.